knightrider558/Gradient-Digital-Clock-Changelog/README.md

 ### Known issues
 ```
-- Yesterday's activity is not working with the following activities (Active Minute, Elevation).
+- Yesterday's activity is not working with the following activities (Active Minute).
 ```

 ### Future enhancements